hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       only possible with splat variables from resources with a count greater than one.
 Example: `join(",", aws_instance.foo.*.id)`

+  * `split(delim, string)` - Splits the string previously created by `join` back into a list.
+This is useful for pushing lists through module outputs since they currently only support string values.
+      Example: `split(",", module.amod.server_ids)`

   * `lookup(map, key)` - Performs a dynamic lookup into a mapping variable.